camp0/aiengine/README.md

 AIEngine (Artificial Inteligent Engine)
 =========

-AIEngine is a next generation interactive packet inspection engine with capabilities of learning without any human intervention and other functionalities such as NIDS functionality, domain classification, network collector and many others.
+AIEngine is a next generation interactive/programmable packet inspection engine with capabilities of learning without any human intervention and other functionalities such as NIDS functionality, domain classification, network collector and many others.